howieraem/COMS4156-ASE/README.md

 We decide to demo personal user related use case, i.e. personal end users can view the feed, make money requests/transfers to someone else, and update their user profile.
 You can think of venmo/zelle as a real-life example.

+## How some third party could develop using our service

+Our service has integrated authentication service along with additional money services targeting different types of users and use cases.
+Third party developers need to first setup using our auth service, and handle unauthorized errors properly in the client, as most of our services are not available without logging in.
+One exception is that the search service does not require auth, and developers should gate it properly for DoS reasons.

+We provided some common money service apis that are mostly extensible, clients can achieve more complex features by extending our services with their own code, or even other services.
+For example, the addresses can be integrated with some auto complete address service, and same thing for the telephones, emails, and so on.
+In our setting, one user has one bank account, and clients can further this and can potentially integerate it with some banking service to include multiple bank accounts.

 ## How to view CI/CD Reports